spacebeers/atomic-horse-astro/src/content/blog/new-website-who-this.md

 tags: ["work", "blogging", "new"]
 ---

-# It's our new website day
+# It's our new website day so we're having a sandwich

-I once lived nextdoor to a gardener.
-He was a lovely man with the best work ethic of anyone I have ever met.
-He would work rain or shine to go out in his van and make other people's gardens better.
-He worked on public gardens, private gardens and sports fields.
-This wonderful man knew how to put a shift in.

-Basically the point of this is after years of working on other people's projects we've taken some time out to do our own.
+We're pleased to announce the launch of new website and product offering.
+It's been a long time coming and full case study is on it's way.